cloudfoundry/cf-openapi/README.md

 This repository contains the OpenAPI 3.0 specification for the Cloud Foundry API (CAPI).
 It provides a complete, machine-readable definition of the CAPI endpoints, enabling automated client generation, documentation, and testing.

+A rendered version can be consumed at https://cloudfoundry.github.io/cf-openapi/

 ## Project Structure

 The repository is organized as follows: